Atmos4/van-element/docs/index.md

 features:
   - icon: 🍦
     title: Build with VanJS
-    details: Use the smallest reactive UI framework in the world for fun and profit.
+    details: Reactivity in 1kB.
   - icon: ⚙️
-    title: The power of Web components
+    title: The power of custom elements
-    details: Reusable, isolated and framework-agnostic custom elements.
+    details: Reusable and framework-agnostic.
   - title: Lightweight and simple to use
     icon: 🌸
-    details: One utility method, less than 300 bytes.
+    details: One utility method, 300 bytes.
 ---